rwaldron/tc39-notes/es8/2017-03/mar-22.md

 #### Conclusion/Resolution

-- Did not achieve consensus for stage 1
+- Did not achieve consensus for stage 1.
-- Mark is going to reach out to the champions of the affected proposals for follow-up
+- Mark is going to reach out to the champions of the affected proposals for follow-up.

 ## 8.iv.
 Approve TR-104 draft and forward it to ECMA GA

 AK: Can you give a two-sentence summary of this?

 AWB: TR-104 directs people to say "yes, test-262 consists of all of these things on GitHub.
-Go look at GitHub."
+Go look at GitHub".

-LBR: Basically a description of test-262 with formalities and ready to bring to ECMA
+LBR: Basically a description of test-262 with formalities and ready to bring to ECMA.

 AWB: Blesses ECMA 262 as official ECMA work product.
 Non-normative.